 This report provides an overview of the environmental constraints identified at the outset of the options assessment phase of the DART+ Coastal North project.
-It is based upon the report produced for Public Consultation 1 with updates made, as required, to reflect current legislation and constraints.

 The aim of the report is to provide a general overview of the key constraints which occur along the route and its associated study area at this early stage of the project.
-This information has also informed the options assessment process and the identification of the preferred options for the scheme.
+This information will also inform the options assessment process and the identification of the emerging preferred options for the scheme.